wp-plugins/events-manager/readme.txt

 * moved em-tickets-form div ID to cover just tickets and event-rsvp-options covers the rest,
 * unbolded labels and made headings h4 in bookings section of forms/event/bookings.php
 * changed h4 to h3 in event-editor.php and location-editor.php templates
-* removed search form inclusion on templates/events-list.php and is now included seperately
+* removed search form inclusion on templates/events-list.php and is now included separately
 * added wrapper class to templates/events-list.php layout for future styling
 * moved grouped events out of events-list.php into events-list-grouped.php template
 * fixed/added sanitization to EM_Ticket::get_post to prevent potential xss,